With summer winding down in Zelienople, now is an ideal time to get ahead on air conditioner maintenance.

 Some of the work we perform involves:

 - Viewing the blower, motor, drain line and coils

 - Checking pressure and temperature

-There’s also some upkeep you can do on your own between professional tune-ups.
-You only need about an hour to clean your outdoor condenser unit, as well as several parts on your indoor HVAC system.
+There’s also some upkeep you can do alone between professional tune-ups.
+You just need about an hour to get the grime off your outdoor condenser unit, as well as several components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Choose a warm day to wash your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can check your equipment once you’ve cleaned it.
+Pick a warm day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+That way, you can check your system once you’ve cleaned it.